 Feng shui your room

-Many believe that arranging your sleeping space in. certain way lowers stress and promotes relaxation.
+Many believe that arranging your sleep space in a certain way lowers stress and promotes relaxation.
 Get rid of clutter, get a small plant and keep the colors gentle for maximum melatonin production and optimal relaxation.

 Keep it cool

-Keep the room temperature between 16 and 20 degrees and choose light bed covers.
+Keep the room temperature between 16 and 20 degrees Celsius (60-68 degrees Fahrenheit) and choose light bed covers.
 Cooler temperatures promote good sleep because the body’s core temperature needs to drop for sleep to kick in.
 Darkness also signals to the body it’s time to sleep, so consider getting blackout curtains.

 Even the quietest noises can create a barrier to a good night’s sleep.
 We might be able to sleep through TV on standby, a dripping tap or the hum of traffic, but it could be harming our quality of sleep without us noticing.
 Consider using earplugs, or even a white noise machine if total silence feels unnerving.